April 23, 2014

 5. Stay in Shape (Or Get in Shape)-The first day on the slopes is always more pleasant if you are in shape physically and have the endurance to ski all day.
 If you are currently working out at a gym facility, ask for recommended exercises that will help you maintain or strengthen your “ski legs”.
 HINT: Don’t forget about your core strength.
 Search the internet for “ski conditioning exercises” and you will find several exercise programs available.

 6. Have fun, be safe, and stay in touch!-Last but not least, have a great summer!
-Check out our website or join us on Facebook.
-Even though the front doors may not be open at Greenwood’s during the summer, we’re here on a regular basis and always happy to help.
+Check out our website or visit us on Facebook.
+Even though the front doors may be closed at Greenwood’s during the summer, we’re here on a regular basis and always happy to help.
 Give us a call at 342-6808.
 See you in August!